Caenby

 Caenby's Grade II listed Anglican church is dedicated to St Nicholas.
 A moated manor house, now the Grade II listed Hall Farm House, was a seat of the Tournay family from the time of Edward I to George II.
 In 1541 Henry VIII slept here while on his Lincolnshire progress.
-In the 18th century the house was occupied by Lawrence Monck.
+In the 18th century, Lawrence Monck occupied the house.

-In 1945 fields adjacent to Caenby were a military Q decoy site, maintained by RAF Hemswell.
+In 1945 fields adjacent to Caenby were a military Q decoy site maintained by RAF Hemswell.
 Dummy plywood buildings, inflatable rubber aircraft or vehicles, and a ploughed faux runway were set up to simulate an active airfield and draw German bombers away from genuine target airfields.